csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 #### Q5: What are the user stories that make up the MVP?

-1. As a researcher at the Toronto Early Cognition Lab, I want to be able to save the videos that have been blurred in order to rewatch them at a later date.
+1. As a researcher at the Toronto Early Cognition Lab, I want to be able to save the videos (in app or by downloading to local server) that have been blurred in order to rewatch them at a later date.

 Given the user has logged in, has uploaded a video file, and possibly selected to blur it, when the user selects to save the video, then the user is redirected back to the homepage, the video is saved to the database, and is displayed in the list of saved videos in the homepage.

+Given the user has logged in, has uploaded a video file, and possibly selected to blur it, when the user selects to download the video, then the user is redirected back to the homepage and the video is downloaded to the local machine.

 2. As a researcher at the Toronto Early Cognition Lab, I want to be able to upload videos in order to automatically blur out faces or backgrounds.